 I. Rosellini, I monumenti dell'Egitto e della Nubia disegnati dalla spedizione scientifico-letteraria toscana in Egitto, II: Monumenti Civili (Pisa, 1834), pl. lix-lxii, lxxv, lxxx, lxxxv-lxxxvi, lxxxix, xcl-xclii, xcvil, cv, cvii-cviii, cxxi.

-Research by: Lutz Popko
+Research by: Dr. Lutz Popko

 The depictions and texts of the so-called "Book of the Heavenly Cow" were shown in chamber Jc, which is situated close to the burial chamber.
 Nowadays, almost the whole decoration is lost.
 By aid of RTI (Reflectance Transformation Imaging) and DStretch, we will be able to reconstruct the original reliefs.